Shareholder adviser ISS backs Ackman call for Allergan meeting

-Institutional Shareholder Services (ISS) is backing activist investor Bill Ackman's call for a special meeting of Allergan Inc (AGN.N) investors that could topple the company's board and increase the chances of a takeover by Valeant Pharmaceuticals International (VRX.TO).
+Aug 6 Institutional Shareholder Services (ISS) is backing activist investor Bill Ackman's call for a special meeting of Allergan Inc investors that could topple the Botox-maker's board and increase the chances of a takeover by Valeant Pharmaceuticals International.

 ISS' recommendation on Wednesday follows a similar view from shareholder advisory firm Glass Lewis on Monday, giving Ackman's Pershing Square Capital Management momentum as the hedge fund tries to muster support for the meeting.
 ISS is the largest proxy adviser for institutional investors.

 Pershing, Allergan's biggest investor with a 9.7 percent stake, needs to garner shareholder support representing 25 percent of the California company, best known for its Botox anti-wrinkle injections.
-Pershing wants to replace most of Allergan's board, which has refused to negotiate with Valeant, which is based in Laval, Quebec.
+Pershing wants to replace most of Allergan's board, which has refused to negotiate with Laval, Quebec-based Valeant.

 In a report, ISS said "there appear to be significant governance issues which could be addressed" in a special meeting.